Adult Circumcision in London, UK

 A dressing (bandage) is applied around the wound line to prevent the wound from sticking to your underclothes.
 A bandage will stay for 3 days with self-adhesive stretch gauze (Cobain).
 It is advisable to wear light clothing for 2-3 days.
 The wound will be at least 7- 15 days before healing occurs and you may return to work when you are comfortable enough.

 PS: This information is for guidance only.
 This is not a replacement for professional medical advice.
-Please call to Dr Khan for free telephone advice +447527314081 without any obligation at Adult Circumcision in London.
+Please call Dr Khan or Consultant Urologist for free telephone advice +447527314081 without any obligation at Adult Circumcision in London.